Symptoms of Alcohol Withdrawal

 It’s simple to look at those stats and believe that the uncomfortable results only relate to other individuals.
 Other people have alcohol consumption issues, I’m okay Jack.

 And perhaps you are, but perhaps you’re not.
-Even if you think your drinking routines are controllable, you should know what serious alcohol consumption looks like and whether you’re more in danger for developing an addiction than others.
+Even if you think your drinking routines are controllable, you should know what serious alcohol consumption looks like and whether you’re more in danger of developing an addiction than others.

 Just how much is a typical quantity of alcohol?